kw-andy/ssh-srv/README.md

-# Creating a ssh daemon server for python
+# Creating a bastion host for python

 * ssh-rev1.py has been used to familiarize with the pexpect library